jamesward/easyracer/README.md

     GET /5
     ```

-6. Start a request, wait at least 3 seconds then start a second request (hedging)
+6. Race 3 concurrent requests where the winner is a 20x response
     ```
     GET /6
     ```

+7. Start a request, wait at least 3 seconds then start a second request (hedging)
+    ```
+    GET /7
+    ```

-7. Race 2 concurrent requests that "use" a resource which is obtained and released through other requests.
+8. Race 2 concurrent requests that "use" a resource which is obtained and released through other requests.
 The "use" request can return a non-20x request, in which case it is not a winner.
     ```
-    GET /7?open
+    GET /8?open
-    GET /7?use=<id obtained from open request>
+    GET /8?use=<id obtained from open request>
-    GET /7?close=<id obtained from open request>
+    GET /8?close=<id obtained from open request>
     ```

 If your implementation is correct, each race will result in a 200 response with a body: